TLC (group): 1997–2000: FanMail and members feud

-2002–2006: Lisa Lopes's death, 3D and R U the Girl
+2002–2006: Lisa Lopes' death, 3D and R U the Girl

-Following her unsuccessful debut solo album, Supernova, Lopes started working on her second solo album, known as N.I.N.A.
-(New Identity Non Applicable), whilst regrouping with Watkins and Thomas in the studio to record raps for TLC's fourth album.
+After an unsuccessful debut solo album, Supernova, Lopes started working on her second solo album, known as N.I.N.A.
+(New Identity Non Applicable), whilst regrouping with Watkins and Thomas to record raps for TLC's fourth album.
 On April 25, 2002, before both projects were completed, Lopes died in a car crash while filming a documentary in Honduras, which would later be released as The Last Days of Left Eye in 2007 on VH1.
-After taking a two week hiatus following Lopes's death, Watkins, Thomas, and Austin decided that they would complete the remainder of their fourth album, to be called 3D, which also featured production from Rodney Jerkins, The Neptunes, Raphael Saadiq, Missy Elliott, and Timbaland.
+After taking a two-week hiatus following Lopes's death, Watkins, Thomas, and Austin decided that they would complete the remainder of their fourth album, to be called 3D, which also featured production from Rodney Jerkins, The Neptunes, Raphael Saadiq, Missy Elliott, and Timbaland.
 They also decided that TLC would go on an indefinite hiatus after the release and promotion of 3D, rather than replace Lopes and continue as a group.
-However, they ultimately chose to carry on as a duo.
+However, they chose to carry on as a duo.
 Lopes appears vocally on 3D, as she had already completed her vocals for three songs for the new album, two of which were included on the standard version.
-Also, two other songs featured vocals of hers taken from previously unreleased songs, and several of the songs eulogized Lopes.
+Two others feature unused vocals from previously unreleased material, and several of the songs eulogized Lopes.
 3D was released on November 12, 2002.

-Upon its release, 3D debuted at number six on the Billboard 200 and was certified two times platinum by the RIAA for two million shipped in the United States.
+With its release, 3D debuted at number six on the Billboard 200 and was certified two times platinum by the RIAA for two million shipped in the United States.
 It failed to generate success overseas, except for Japan, where it reached number two and achieved platinum from the RIAJ for 200,000 copies sold.
 The album's lead single, "Girl Talk", peaked at number 28 on the Billboard Hot 100, making it their lowest-charting lead single ever.
 Its music video featured Watkins and Thomas alone in live-action segments and Lopes in animated segments.
 It was followed by "Hands Up", which became their first single not to enter the Hot 100 chart (peaking at number seven on the Bubbling Under R&B/Hip-Hop Singles), and "Damaged", which reached number 53 on the Hot 100.